uw-areifers/sum-24-uw-cybersec-huskey-manager/README.md

     BUILD_TARGET: backend-php-server
     ```

-3. In your terminal, cd into your password manager directory.
-Once inside you can run the following command to deploy your password manager in Docker:
+3. In your terminal, cd into your HusKey Manager directory.
+Once inside you can run the following command to deploy your HusKey Manager in Docker:
     ```
     docker-compose up --build
     ```

     This will pull the docker images from Docker hub and deploy them into containers following the instructions in the `docker-compose.yaml` file.

-    To shut down your password manager, just press `ctrl + c` within your terminal.
+    To shut down your HusKey Manager, just press `ctrl + c` within your terminal.

 4. We now have our web application running in Docker!
 You can access it at [http://localhost:80](http://localhost:80).
 Take a look at the Docker Desktop application.
 Under Containers, you should see that we have one container running with three separate images: